Key terms

 Public Private Partnership: A contract between the public and private sectors, where the government pays the private sector to deliver infrastructure and related services over the long-term.
 The private provider builds the facility and operates and/or maintains it to specified standards over a long period.
 The private provider usually finances the project.

-Queensland Beef Corridors: A joint funded initiative between the Australian Government and Queensland Government to the upgrading and sealing of heavy vehicle corridors in Queensland that are critical to the Australian beef industry.
+Queensland Beef Corridors Program: A joint-funded initiative between the Australian Government and Queensland Government to the upgrading and sealing of heavy vehicle corridors in Queensland that are critical to the Australian beef industry.

-Regional Transport Plans (RTP): Developed in partnership with local governments, the RTPs provide guidance for the development of the transport system across all areas of the state and satisfy the objectives of the Transport Coordination Plan while maintaining consistency with the State Infrastructure Strategy.
+Regional Transport Plans (RTP): Developed in partnership with local governments, the RTPs provide guidance for the development of the transport system across all areas of the state in a way that supports regional goals and priorities while maintaining consistency with the Transport Coordination Plan.

 Remote Roads Upgrade Pilot Program: An Australian Government initiative that targets road improvements for regional communities, and addresses significant deficiencies on key regional and rural roads that limit community access, pose safety risks and impact the economic development of the surrounding area.